catseye/The-Dossier/article/Blurry Memories of DOS Programming.md

 Keyboard Input
 --------------

+If you're writing a game, you could take the player's input from a joystick.
+But traditionally, PC games would assume that you might not own a joystick and would let you use the keyboard for control instead.

 DOS will let you read text from "standard input", even when that input is coming from a console, but that will be line-buffered,